KyleBlackie/productivity-app/README.md

 # productivity-app
-A react app made to help concentrate time spent on certain activities throughout the day
+A React app made to help concentrate time spent on certain activities throughout the day

 View in browser here: https://kyleblackie.github.io/productivity-app/